STA601-F21/Course-Website/content/_index.md

 ### Playposit

 To gain access to the pre-recorded lecture videos, you will have to enroll in Playposit via Duke.
 There are participation quizzes embedded within the videos.
 These quizzes make up 5% of your final grade (see: [course policies](https://sta-360-602l-su20.github.io/Course-Website/policies/)) so take them seriously.
-To join the class on Playposit, you need create a new account as a student [here](https://www.playposit.com/join), then use the class link [here](https://www.playposit.com/join-class/1403540-914922) or class code (1403540-914922) to join the class.
+To join the class on Playposit, you need create a new account as a student [here](https://www.playposit.com/join).
+Next, you will use the class link, which I will send out via email, to join the class site.

 #### Zoom meetings

 The easiest way for you to join the different Zoom meetings is to log in to Sakai, go to the "Zoom meetings" tab, and click "Upcoming Meetings".
 For the recordings (for lab and discussion sessions), also log in to Sakai, go to the "Zoom meetings" tab, and click "Cloud Recordings".
 Those will be available few minutes after the sessions.
-If you prefer to use meeting IDs, there are a bunch to keep track of.
-You'll find the meeting IDs under the corresponding sessions below.

 #### Meeting Times